 Your student group has been formed and is ready for action!
 Now you can start developing an effective program.
 This section presents the basic steps on how to organize a project or event, as well as practical considerations that will help you avoid too many difficulties.
 First, keep in mind that CJPME is expecting a 4-month plan (in PDF) which should provide a brief description of the project(s) or event(s) that you plan to organize.
 This will ensure that the CJPME team can support you effectively.

 Step 1: Developing your project or event

 First, remember the purpose of CJPME’s campus groups.
-In short, it’s about promoting human rights for everyone in the Middle East.
+In short, it’s about promoting Palestinian solidarity and human rights for everyone in the Middle East.

 Get together with your campus group and brainstorm ideas.
 If need be, CJPME national office can provide ideas, upcoming events you can help with in your region or past success stories you can get inspired from.
 Here’s a short list of ideas: